-Self-employed taxpayers must report their Social Security earnings to the Social Security Administration themselves because they don't have employers to deal with the task for them.
+Self-employed taxpayers must report their Social Security earnings to the Social Security Administration (SSA) themselves because they don't have employers to deal with the task for them.
 They have a limited amount of time in which to do so: three years, three months, and 15 days following the end of the calendar year in which they earn the income.

 You won't accumulate any Social Security credits for the unreported income if your earnings aren't reported within this time period.
-This three-year-plus period is especially crucial for self-employed individuals who file tax returns past the April 15th deadline or who need to amend a previously filed tax return.
+This three-year-plus period is especially crucial for self-employed individuals who file tax returns past the usual April 15th tax-filing deadline or who need to amend a previously filed tax return.

 What Are Social Security Credits?

 Individuals earn a certain number of "credits" each year based on their wages and net self-employment earnings.
-They can earn up to four Social Security credits annually, and they must earn at least 40 credits over the course of their working years in order to be eligible for Social Security retirement benefits.
+They can earn up to four Social Security credits annually, and they must earn at least 40 credits over the course of their working years to be eligible for Social Security retirement benefits.

-As of 2020, you'll get one credit for each $1,410 in earnings per year, up to the four-credit cap.
-In 2021, you'll get one credit for each $1,470, up to the cap.
+In 2022, you'll get one credit for each $1,510 in earnings per year, up to the four-credit cap.
+This is up from one for each $1,470 in 2021.
 This is the case whether you're self-employed or you work for an employer.

 Your employer will report your earnings for you if you work for someone else, but self-employed people should be sure to file their tax returns within the three-year, three-month, and 15 day time period.